pengrango/MusicService/README.md

 ## Testing

 The project includes both unit and integration tests.
-Mocked objects are used for unit testing, while `WebMockServer` mocks external dependencies for integration testing.
+Mocked objects are used for unit testing, while `MockWebServer` mocks external dependencies for integration testing.
 Below are some mbIds to used in manual test.

 | UUID                                 | Comments                                                     |